 Update local Docker images

-Here is the command to display the available flags:
+Command to display the available options:

 ./update-images.sh -h

-Available Flags
+Available Options

 -c